 - If most of the server utilization is because of CPU usage, a high level of server loading is usually indicated.
 The SFS server can only run on one processor at a time.
 A server CPU utilization of 100% would mean that the server is using all of one processor in the processing complex.
 Well before you get to that point, you should discontinue enrolling additional users in this server's file pool.
 If the server's CPU utilization is already excessively high, you may even wish to transfer some users from this file pool to another file pool that is less heavily used.
-See <a href="https://www.cms.nun.edu/yww.cms.nun.edu - If page fault resolution time predominates, treat this as a server paging problem.
+See z/VM: CMS File Pool Planning, Administration, and Operation for instructions on how to do this. - If page fault resolution time predominates, treat this as a server paging problem.
 See "Too Much Server Paging" on page 138 for suggestions. - If checkpoint utilization predominates, consider actions that would reduce checkpoint time.
 See "Not Enough Control Minidisk Buffers" on page 133 and "Too Many Catalog Buffers" on page 140 for suggestions. - If server utilization because of QSAM time is a major contributor, the problem is likely to be that the server is doing control data backups to tape or minidisk.
 If this is the case, you can remedy the situation by scheduling these backups to occur at times of low file pool usage.
 Alternatively, you could choose to do these backups to another SFS file pool.
 This resolves the problem because SFS will then do the control backups using asynchronous requests to the backup file pool rather than synchronous (and therefore serializing) QSAM I/O requests to tape or minidisk.